Srubnaya culture: Genetics

 Mathieson et al. (2015) surveyed 14 individuals of the Srubnaya culture.
 Six men from 5 different cemeteries belonged to the Y-chromosome haplogroup R1a1.
 Extractions of mtDNA from fourteen individuals were determined to represent five samples of haplogroup H, four samples of haplogroup U5, two samples of T1, one sample of T2, one sample of K1b, one of J2b and one of I1a.

 A 2017 genetic study published in Scientific Reports found that the Scythians shared similar mitochondrial lineages with the Srubnaya culture.
 The authors of the study suggested that the Srubnaya culture was ancestral to the Scythians.

 In 2018, a genetic study of the earlier Srubnaya culture, and later peoples of the Scythian cultures, including the Cimmerians, Scythians, Sarmatians, was published in Science Advances.
 Six males from two sites ascribed to the Srubnaya culture were analysed, and were all found to possess haplogroup R1a1a1.
-Cimmerian, Sarmatian and Scythian males were however found have mostly haplogroup R1b1a1a2, although one Sarmatian male carried haplogroup R1a1a1.
+However Cimmerian, Sarmatian and Scythian males were found to carry mostly haplogroup R1b1a1a2, although one Sarmatian male carried haplogroup R1a1a1.
 The authors of the study suggested that rather than being ancestral to the Scythians, the Srubnaya shared with them a common origin from the earlier Yamnaya culture.

 In a genetic study published in Science in 2018, the remains of twelve individuals ascribed to the Srubnaya culture was analyzed.
 Of the six samples of Y-DNA extracted, three belonged to R1a1a1b2 or subclades of it, one belonged to R1, one belonged to R1a1, and one belonged to R1a1a.
 With regards to mtDNA, five samples belonged to subclades of U, five belonged to subclades of H, and two belonged to subclades of T. People of the Srubnaya culture were found to be closely related to people of the Corded Ware culture, the Sintashta culture, Potapovka culture and the Andronovo culture.
 These were found to harbor mixed ancestry from the Yamnaya culture and peoples of the Central European Middle Neolithic.
 The genetic data suggested that these cultures were ultimately derived of a remigration of Central European peoples with steppe ancestry back into the steppe.

+Lazaridis et al. (2022), analysed the remains of seven individuals ascribed to the Srubnaya culture.
+Of the specimens yielding a pigmentation phenotype, 71.4% were predicted as brown eyed and 28.6% as blue eyed, while 85.7% were predicted as brown haired and 14.3% as blond.
+The skin tone was intermediate for 100% of the examined samples.

+In a 2023 study, the genomes of an extended Bronze Age family buried at the site of Nepluyevsky, belonging to Srubnaya-Alakul culture and located in Southern Urals, were found to be genetically closely related to the Middle Bronze Age Sintashta individuals, as well as individuals from the Fatyanovo culture from modern-day Russia.
+The samples of Y-DNA extracted belonged to haplogroup R1a-Z94, R1a-Z93, Q-L56, Q-L939 and Q-L933.
+The samples of mtDNA extracted belonged to the haplogroups K2b1a1, T2b34, H15a1, U2e2a1a2, U5b2c, U2e2a1d, U5a1g1, H3g, H2b, U5b1b, U5a1b1f, H6a1b, U1b2, T1a1, U2e2a1, U4b1a1a, N1a1a1a1, T2b4e and U5a1b1.